AMEIR: Automatic Behavior Modeling, Interaction Exploration and MLP Investigation in the Recommender System: Baseline Methods

 The model-relevant hyper-parameters and initializations are either following the recommended settings in the corresponding papers or tuned by the grid search on the validation sets.
-For those models using uni-directional structures (e.g., GRU4REC and NextItNet), we train them by either predicting the next-item at each position given the sequences or the same training process as AMER.
-Then, we report the best result of them.
-For those models using bi-directional structures, we employ the same training process as AMER.
+We employ the same training process as AMEIR for these methods.